wp-plugins/weekly-class-schedule/readme.txt

 Contributors: ty_pwd
 Tags: schedule, weekly, class schedule
 Requires at least: 3.0
-Tested up to: 3.3.1
+Tested up to: 3.3.2
-Stable tag: 1.2.5.2
+Stable tag: 2.0
 License: GPLv2 or later

 Generate a weekly schedule of classes.

 == Description ==

-Weekly Class Schedule generates a weekly schedule of classes.
+Weekly Class Schedule generates a weekly schedule of classes using an ultra-simple interface.

+= Main Features =
+* Easily manage and update schedule entries (classes).
-It provides you with an easy way to manage and update the schedule as well as the classes and instructors database.
+* Manage and update the classes and instructors database.

-Weekly Class Schedule uses Craig Thompson's qTip2 and Brian Cherne's hoverIntent to dynamically display additional information and class/instructor description directly on the schedule page.
+* Easy customization of schedule appearance and colors.
+* Option to change the first day of the week, number of days to display on the schedule, and schedule time increments.
+* Fully supports both 12-hour and 24-hour clocks.
+* True timezones support.
+* Use simple shortcode attributes to switch between vertical, horizontal, and list layout.
+* Use a simple templating system to customize the class details display.
+* Supports multiple classrooms/schedules.
+* Instructor collision prevention - Prevents the scheduling of an instructor for 2 classes at the same time.
+* Switchable "classroom collision detection" to allow for the scheduling of multiple classes at the same classroom at the same time.
+* Display class and instructor details directly on the schedule using Craig Thompson's qTip2 and Brian Cherne's hoverIntent.

 == Installation ==